nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 - In the [first code pattern](https://github.com/IBM/convert-video-to-audio) cloned repo, you will have updated **credentials.json** file with cloud object storage credentials.
 Copy that file and paste it in parent folder of the repo that you cloned in [step 1](#1-clone-the-repo).

+  > Say, first code pattern of this series.

 - In the repo parent folder, open the **naturallanguageunderstanding.json** file and paste the credentials copied in [step 2.1](#2.1-create-natural-language-understanding-service) and save the file.

 - Similarly, in the repo parent folder, open the **toneanalyzer.json** file and paste the credentials copied in [step 2.2](#2.2-create-tone-analyzer-service) and save the file.